-Australian dollar and the United States dollar exchange rate.
-In particular, as most of the Company's capital and operating expenses will be in United States dollar against the United States dollar will effectively decrease/increase the quantum of those costs for Shareholders.
+The functional currency of Byron is Australian dollars and the functional currency of its United States based subsidiaries is United States dollars.
+Byron has historically presented its financial statements in United States dollars, as the United States dollar is viewed as the best measure of performance for Byron because oil and gas, the dominant sources of revenue, are priced in United States dollars and its oil and gas operations are located in the United States with costs incurred in United States dollars.
+As all Byron's operating assets are in the United States dollar exchange rate.
+In particular, as most of the Company's capital and operating expenses will be in United States dollars any appreciation/depreciation in the Australian dollar against the United States dollar will effectively decrease the quantum of those costs for Shareholders.
 In addition the Company's revenue is derived from United States dollar oil and gas sales.
 Any appreciation/depreciation of the Australian dollar against the United States dollar will effectively reduce/increase the value of that revenue for Shareholders.